fabric8io/elasticsearch-cloud-kubernetes/README.md

 * master
 * data
-* client
+* coordinating-only

 We use 2 services as well:

-* One to target the client pods so that all requests to the cluster go through the client nodes
+* One to target the coordinating-only pods so that all requests to the cluster go through the coordinating-only nodes
 * A headless service to list all cluster endpoints managed by all 3 RCs.

 ```yaml